 7 Warnings Signs Your Sales Prospecting Isn’t Working

 - Your sales reps are spending too much time on manual data entry.
 Are your sales reps still using paper lead sheets and spreadsheets to track the status of leads?
-Are they reading, sorting, and writing things down more than they’re interacting with prospects on the phone or via other communication channels?
+Are they reading, sorting, and writing things down more than interacting with prospects on the phone or via other communication channels?

 - Your conversion rate is too low.
 Are your sales reps complaining that they have plenty of leads, but despite multiple efforts and selling strategies, none of them are converting?